felix-popp/felix-popp.github.io/_posts/2022-04-10-our-vision.md

 ---
 ## Our vision:

-All digital patient data become biomarkers with the help of artificial intelligence.
-These digital biomarkers help to personalize therapy decisions. <!--more-->
+To personalize therapy decisions by turning all digital patient data into biomarkers with the help of artificial intelligence. <!--more-->

 ## What does that mean?